chadwhitacre/openpath/2024/history/index.md

 Free Software advocates outside the company, including Eric Raymond (ESR) and Bruce Perens, eagerly jumped in to help, but the parties had different motivations.
 Netscape was making a last-ditch attempt to save the business.
-ESR, jwz & co. were capitalizing on an opportunity to advance the Free Software movement.
+ESR, jwz & co. were capitalizing on an opportunity to advance the community-minded Free Software movement.
 Along the way they realized that "Free Software" confused people, so they [rebranded](https://opensource.com/article/18/2/coining-term-open-source-software) to "Open Source Software."
 It worked.
 The story caught fire, and Eric and Bruce